uqee/coretechs-stackedit-workspace/AML.md

 ### 2. Regulation

+2.1.
 Employees working in the online gambling industry are required to make a report in respect of information that comes to them in the course of their business:
 -   when they know;
 -   when they suspect;
 -   when they have reasonable grounds for knowing or suspecting that a person is engaged in money laundering or terrorist financing, including criminal spend.

 These obligations are collectively referred to as grounds for knowledge or suspicion.
-What the authorities are looking for is that we are able to demonstrate, with supporting evidence, that a
+What the authorities are looking for is that we are able to demonstrate, with supporting evidence, that a risk assessment is and has been undertaken prior to entering into business relationships with players and that adequate player due diligence is conducted in order to ensure that players’ transactions are consistent with the level of risk presented.

+2.2.
+The Company must be able to demonstrate that the extent of the ongoing monitoring undertaken is conducted on a risk-sensitive basis and that all the records are retained to reflect this, with risk profiles being properly maintained.
+In this document, the Company has identified additional measures that are being applied in order to carry out risk monitoring and the need of where we would require a declaration of the source of funds from players in situations which present a high risk and potentially money laundering.

+### 3. Principles and Practices
+Microsoft Word - AML (Clean version).docx

+Company’s AML policy is based on the following principles and practises:

+-   we develop systems and controls that are appropriate for our businesses and comply

+    with legal and regulatory requirements;

+-   we assess the AML risks inherent in our current business at least annually;

+-   we adopt a risk-based approach that is flexible, effective, proportionate and cost

+    effective;

+-   we have full commitment and responsibility of senior management;

+-   we regularly assess the adequacy of our systems and controls;

+-   we maintain, where necessary, records of transactions that meet the needs of law

+    enforcement investigations tackling money laundering and terrorist financing;

+-   we provide initial and ongoing training for all relevant employees;

+-   we support the nominated officer with resources and authority to operate objectively

+    and independently.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExOTgwNjY2NDVdfQ==
+eyJoaXN0b3J5IjpbNDI1Mzk0ODRdfQ==
 -->